-The target address can be omitted if the target controller has the address 1, even if this controller is part of a daisy chain.
-If the target address is not specified when addressing a controller, the target and sender addresses will also not be specified in the response from the controller.
+The target address can be omitted if the target controller has the address 1, even if this is part of a daisy chain.
+If the target address is omitted when addressing a controller, the target and sender addresses will also be omitted in the reply of the controller.